Boi-1da: Musical style

 Boi-1da is known for his distinctive dancehall sound, having been brought up listening to dancehall before hip-hop.
 He often incorporates live instrumentation and an air horn sound effect into his beats, as used in dancehall and reggae, and frequently incorporates samples in his productions.
 Boi-1da has spoken out against songs which imitate dancehall, criticising fellow Toronto musician Tory Lanez for doing so in his 2016 single "Luv".

 He currently uses FL Studio 12 to make beats, previously, he used Fruity Loops 3.56, 7 XL and 9.

 Boi-1da has spoken about being influenced by producers such as Dr. Dre, Swizz Beatz, Timbaland, and The Neptunes.

+Personal life

+Health

+In late 2020, Boi-1da caught COVID-19.
+He had previously stated that he would not be taking any vaccine for the virus.
+Reflecting on his experience in 2025, he revealed that COVID-19 had left him bedridden for weeks and that he felt like he was "half-dead" at the time.

+Politics

+In the lead-up to the 2025 Canadian federal election, Boi-1da criticised Liberal Party politicians Justin Trudeau and Mark Carney and endorsed Pierre Poilievre's candidacy for Prime Minister.